liferay/liferay-docs/develop/reference/articles/07-screenlets-in-liferay-screens-for-android/07-asset-list-screenlet-for-android.markdown

 ## Features [](id=features)

-The `AssetListScreenlet` can be used to show [asset](/tutorials/-/knowledge_base/7-0/asset-framework) lists from a Liferay instance.
+The Asset List Screenlet can be used to show [asset](/tutorials/-/knowledge_base/7-0/asset-framework) lists from a Liferay instance.
 For example, you can use the Screenlet to show a scrollable list of assets.
 It also implements [fluent pagination](http://www.iosnomad.com/blog/2014/4/21/fluent-pagination) with configurable page size.
-The `AssetListScreenlet` can show assets belonging to the following classes:
+The Asset List Screenlet can show assets belonging to the following classes:

 - `Group`